duckdb/duckdb-web/docs/api/c/api.md

 ### `duckdb_arrow_column_count`

 ---
-Returns the number of columns present in a the arrow result object.
+Returns the number of columns present in the arrow result object.

 #### Syntax